Here are a few things to help you in your preparations....

 Why does a Catholic wedding have to take place in a church?

-If a Catholic wishes to marry in a place outside a Catholic church, how can he or she be sure that the marriage is recognized by the Catholic Church as valid?
+If a Catholic wishes to marry in a place outside a Catholic church, how can they be sure that the marriage is recognized by the Catholic Church as valid?

 If two Catholics, or a Catholic and non-Catholic, are married invalidly in the eyes of the Church, what should they do?